hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

         channels:    map[channel.ID]*PaymentChannel{},
     }

-Before returning the constructed `PaymentClient`, we start the Handler, which is the routine that handles channel proposals and channel update requests.
+Before returning the constructed `PaymentClient`, we start the Handler, which is the routine that handles channel proposals and channel update requests via callbacks.
 We will take a look at the routines in the Handle section. # TODO: Add link

 .. code-block:: go